celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 Next, it loops through all the items and checks if an item is unsold and active.
 If it is, then it stores that item in the items array at the current index and increments the index.

-Finally, it returns the items array containing all the unsold and active items in the market.
+ It also returns the items array containing all the unsold and active items in the market.

 Finally, let’s look at three last functions.